Information and discussion on all aspects of British photographic history

-The planning committee will provide a detailed call for papers in the spring of 2022 with a planned submission deadline of October 2022.
 The full program will be announced, and registration will open in the spring of 2023.
 We invite you to please begin considering your proposals and we encourage you to save the date and plan to participate in this unique event.
 FAIC follows the health and safety guidelines put in place by local authorities and host institutions of in-person events.
 The dates and format of this program are subject to change.

 This event is presented by FAIC's Collaborative Workshops in Photograph Conservation.
 Scholarship and sponsorship opportunities will be available.
 For more information about this program, contact email@example.com